oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The Oracle Cloud Image Registry (OCIR) that we used to hold the images uses tokens rather than a password.
 You will have got this token and other related settings for accessing the registry when you gathered the information to push your images to the registry in the docker lab.

-To help you setup the image pull secrets and the others used as configuration volumes we have created a script called create-secrets.sh This script deletes any existing secrets and sets up the secrets (in your chosen namespace.)
-This is just a convenience script, you could of course create them by hand, but for a reproducible setup it's best to have these documented in a easily reusable form, and not have to rely on a human remembering to type them !
+To help you setup the image pull secrets and the others used as configuration volumes we have created a script called create-secrets.sh This script deletes any existing secrets and sets up the secrets (in your chosen namespace).
+This is just a convenience script, you could of course create them by hand, but for a reproducible setup it's best to have these documented in a easily reusable form, and not have to rely on a human remembering to type them!

 **You** need to edit the script to provide the details of the OCIR you used and your identity information